 General consensus was for confident forecasts that showed a high risk of streamflow and groundwater flooding in approximately 6 weeks' time.
-At this stage, forecasters and groundwater hydrologists were looking to verify the reliability and quality of the forecasts.
 Internal discussion and wider communication (green / yellow) was actively explored although forecasters and groundwater hydrologists were still more likely to act on the information compared with water resource managers (Fig. 8c).